realworldocaml/book/book/testing/README.md

-The tests we've discussed so far have been quite simple, amounting to little more than individual examples paired with assertions checking that the example in question worked as expected.  *Property testing* is a useful extension of this approach, which lets us explore a much larger portion of our code's behavior with only a small amount of extra code.
+The tests we've discussed so far have been quite simple, amounting to little more than individual examples paired with assertions checking that the example in question worked as expected.  *Property testing* is a useful extension of this approach, which lets you explore a much larger portion of your code's behavior with only a small amount of extra code.

 The basic idea is simple enough.
 A property test requires two things: